REMOTE OFFICE | 9 MIN READ

 Many companies who had their first remote trial run earlier this year amid the COVID-19 pandemic are now wondering if they should permanently keep their office remote.
 Keep reading to see all the factors a company should consider before deciding to permanently work remotely, as well as how to secure and manage a remote office.

 Factors to Consider

 The decision to go remote permanently is driven by a number of factors.
-Keep reading to learn tips on what factors to consider.
+Keep reading to learn tips on what to consider before making a final decision.

 Do you think your employees would be more productive in an office or in a remote environment?

 Many businesses prefer physical offices out of a belief that they boost productivity.
-Business owners think that if employees are physically in the office, cubicles, in-person meetings, and the overall environment will help employees stay on-task and get more done.
+Business owners think that if employees are physically in the office, the overall environment, including cubicles and in-person meetings, will help employees stay on-task and get more done.

-Others may dread a long commute into the office, and may feel refreshed in the morning not having to drive over for work.
+Others may dread a long commute into the office, and may feel refreshed in the morning from not having to drive to work.
 Consider conducting a survey to see how productive employees feel they would be if they worked from home.